Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 - This season, the Bearcats have one ATS win in two games as a favorite of 27.5 points or more.

-- Cincinnati's games this year have eclipsed the over/under four times in six opportunities (66.7%).
+- Cincinnati's games this year have hit the over on four of six set point totals (66.7%).

 - Cincinnati is 4-1 against the spread and 5-0 overall in games when it scores more than 32.7 points.

-- In games that Cincinnati totals more than 369.7 yards, the team is 4-1 against the spread and 5-0 overall.
+- In games that Cincinnati amasses over 369.7 yards, the team is 4-1 against the spread and 5-0 overall.

-- The Bearcats have eight turnovers this season, equal to the number of takeaways for the Midshipmen.

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.